 - Take into account the appraisal value when deciding on a listing price.

 - Send the buyer’s appraiser a copy of the pre-listing appraisal.

 - If a low appraisal does come through, don’t hesitate to speak up.
 It is possible or the appraiser to take into consideration new information.

 Many people wonder how to avoid getting a low home appraisal.
-These tips will help accomplish this goal but do not underestimate the benefit of an experienced real estate agent.
+These tips will help accomplish this goal but do not underestimate the benefit of an experienced real estate agent in Troon Village.
 When it comes to the Phoenix housing market and customer satisfaction, Jeff Barchi is second to none.
 Contact him today to begin the process whether you are buying or selling.